Plaissan

 Plaissan (/fr/) is a commune in the Hérault department in the Occitanie region in southern France.

 Exposed to a Mediterranean climate, Plaissan is drained by the Dardaillon, the Rouvièges stream, and two other rivers.
-The municipality has a remarkable natural heritage, which includes an area of ecological, fauna, and floristic interest.
+The municipality's natural heritage includes an area of ecological, fauna, and floristic interest.

 Geography

 Between the sea and the Cévennes, the village is surrounded by vineyards and scrubland.

 Montpellier is 35 km to the east, while Béziers is 40 km to the west.
 The sea is 30 km to the south.

 Climate

 In 2010, the municipality’s climate was classified as Mediterranean, based on a study using data from 1971 to 2001.
 According to Météo-France's 2020 climate typology for metropolitan France, the municipality falls within the Provence-Alpes-Côte d'Azur and Languedoc-Roussillon climate region.
 The region is characterized by low summer rainfall, abundant sunshine (2,600 hours per year), hot summers (average temperature of 21.5 °C), very dry air in summer, dry conditions throughout the year, frequent strong winds (40 to 50% of days with winds > 5 m/s), and little fog.

 From 1971 to 2000, the average annual temperature in the municipality was 14.5 °C, with a yearly thermal range of 16.3 °C. Annual precipitation averaged 721 mm, with 6.1 days of rainfall in January and 2.6 days in July.
 Between 1991 and 2020, the nearest weather station in Saint-André-de-Sangonis recorded an average annual temperature of 15.5 °C and an average annual precipitation of 652.4 mm.
 Climate projections for 2050, based on various greenhouse gas emission scenarios, are available on a dedicated website published by Météo-France in November 2022.